robinzxu/robinzxu.github.io/_posts/2020-02-20-the-cost-of-overreaction.md

 ---
 layout: post
-title: "Ignorance is (Maybe) Bliss"
+title: "The Cost of Overreaction"
 date: 2020-02-20
 ---